thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part2.md

 1. Define the function `Flip : Bool → Bool`.
 2. Promote this to an isomorphism `flipIso : Bool ≅ Bool`.
+3. We use _univalence_ to turn `flipIso` into a path `flipPath : Bool ≡ Bool`.
-3. The intuition is that the univalence axiom asserts that paths in the space of spaces correspond to homotopy-equivalences of spaces.
+   The univalence axiom asserts that paths in `Type` - the space of spaces - correspond to homotopy-equivalences of spaces.
    As a corollary,
-   we can make paths in `Type` from isomorphisms of types.
+   we can make paths in `Type` from isomorphisms in `Type`.
-   We use this to turn `flipIso` into a path `flipPath : Bool ≡ Bool`.

 ## The function